Sclerotherapy is an effective, non-surgical method for treating venous insufficiency.

 meet our expert

-Lifestyle, genetics, and other factors can contribute to the development of new vessels in the future, which is why prevention and regular check-ups are recommended..
+Yes, new changes may appear because the procedure removes existing varicose veins but does not eliminate the predisposition to their formation.
+Lifestyle, genetics, and other factors may lead to the development of new vessels in the future, which is why prevention and regular check-ups are recommended.